robbintt/outlines/references/rust_plan.md

 ### Todo

 - Go through the book (2nd edition) and check out the community maintained git repo.
-- Skip the examples for now because I've already run them once.
+- Skip the git project of examples for now, I've checked them out before and should learn the rust book before checking them out again.
+- How do I get a .gitignore to be generated when I do `cargo new --bin variables` or similar?

 ### Done